SpeedyCraftah/speedy-db/README.md

 - More data-types.
 - - Large data type used for optimised transfers and caching procedures of data in the range of KB-GB.
 - ACID compliance.
-- Switching to [simdjson](https://github.com/simdjson/simdjson) / [rapidjson](https://github.com/Tencent/rapidjson) for the JSON parsing library for better performance and memory footprint.
 - New data type - references to other records in same or different table.
 - Accelerated unindexed reads by accessing the disk for records in bulk.